ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 than :math:`p`.
 On the other hand, for shards with :math:`p\le f`, the average fraction of rows that get noised is :math:`p`.
 Combining all shards, the average fraction of noised rows will be less than :math:`p`.
-This problem will be worse for small datasets like ACS because of greater variablity of :math:`f` around :math:`F`.
+This problem will be worse for small datasets like ACS because of greater variability of :math:`f` around :math:`F`.

 We are willing to accept the above limitation for simplicity's sake.
 Moreover,